 Why is Wire Size Important?

-The wire size is essential because an overload can occur if it is not sized appropriately.
+The wire size is essential because an overload can occur if not sized appropriately.
 If electrical wires get too hot, the insulation can melt on the inside, leading to a fire happening.

 For example, suppose you have a relatively large heat pump with 24,000 BTU, yet your wire is only a 12 gauge.
 In that case, this is a safety hazard.